-- D. Provide a description of how the governing board will fulfill its responsibilities and obligations, including but not limited to: - Adoption of the annual budget - o Continuing oversight over charter school operations
+- C. Provide a description of how the governing board will fulfill its responsibilities and obligations, including but not limited to:: - Adoption of annual budget - Continuing oversight over charter school operations

 The policies and procedures by which the Governing Board will operate, including specific board member powers shall be as stated in the Corporation's Bylaws, attached hereto as Appendix B.